[Jesus continued his explanation of the parable of the sower and the seeds:]

-— Luke 8:13
+— Luke 8:13 NLT

 Father, forgive me for not paying more attention to your new children in the faith.
-Open my eyes, help me to see where they are in their journeys with you, and help them in ways that are a blessing.
+Open my eyes, help me to see where they are in their journeys with you, and help me to help them in ways that are a blessing.
 I know that even your Son went through a period of temptation and testing shortly after he was baptized.
 I fully expect that most new Christians will face similar challenges.
 Please use me to bless, encourage, and strengthen them.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings

 - Galatians 6:1-2

 - James 5:19-20